How to Calculate Taxable Income from Your Salary

 There is a long list of itemized deductions so pause a second if needed to check it out.
 Also check with your tax accountant for a comprehensive list of expenses you can deduct or questions regarding certain expenses you may have incurred.

 You’ll need to fill out a Schedule A and submit it with your 1040.
 The Schedule A is a form where you list all of your itemized deductions.
-To learn more about all the different tax schedules and forms I highly recommend this article: What Are Each of The Tax Forms & Schedules For
+To learn more about all the different tax schedules and forms click here.

 By now you have: